Country cottage in Peterchurch (Golden Valley), 9 miles from Hay on the B4348.

 garden is open under the National Garden Scheme.

 It is a traditional 18th century stone cottage where you can enjoy a comfy room with a breath taking view.
 The cottage is furnished with a mix of modern and traditional furniture, and offers spacious rooms.
-Three miles from the historic town of Hay on
+Three miles from the historic town of